a-b/grepwrite/README.md

 Commands like `grep -n pattern .` or `rg pattern --vimgrep` outputting results that way.

-General idea is you can run something like
+General idea:
 `grep -n pattern . | sed 's/pattern/new_pattern' | grepwrite`
-and all your changes would be applied to the filesystem.
+This will write all your changes back to files.

 # Options